programminghistorian/jekyll/new-lesson-workflow.md

     <img src="../images/author-sm.png" width="180px" style="float: left; margin-right: 15px; margin-bottom: 15px;" />
 </figure>

-If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Ian Milligan] to discuss your idea.
+If you have an idea for a new lesson, or have already written a tutorial that you think could be adapted for the *Programming Historian*, contact [Jeri Wieringa] to discuss your idea.
 Getting in touch at an early stage will help everyone to think about how to best frame your lesson (particularly to establish a target audience and expected skill level), and to pair you with an editor who can best help you develop the tutorial.

 **What kind of lessons do we want?** There is no standard lesson at the *Programming Historian*.
 We welcome lessons on any topic that helps humanists (often historians, but not always) at any phase of the research and publication process.